Botox for Migraines Treatment London | Botox Clinic Harley street

 If you’re an adult who experiences frequent, severe migraine headaches, you could be a good candidate to receive Botox injections.
 Botox should only be administered to patients who experience 14 or fewer headache days every month.

-Consultations with our Botox experts can help you determine whether Botox injections are the best option for treating your chronic headaches.
+Lastly, consultations with our Botox experts can help you determine whether Botox injections are the best option for treating chronic headaches.

 How Often Do I Need To Receive Botox Treatment For Migraines?